elastic/apm/specs/agents/tracing-distributed-tracing.md

 transaction and span, and is 64 random bits (with a string representation of 16 hexadecimal digits).

 Each transaction and span object will have a `parent_id`, except for the very first transaction in the distributed trace.
+Some agents allow the user to ensure a parent ID is present on a transaction via an API call.
+In this case, if the transaction doesn't have a `parent_id` the agent will generate a new ID and set it as the `parent_id` for the transaction.

 The `parent_id` will be the `id` of the parent transaction/span.
-For new transactions with an incoming `traceparent` header, the `span-id` piece of the `traceparent` should be used as the `parent_id`.
+For new transactions with an incoming `traceparent` header, the `parent-id` piece of the `traceparent` should be used as the `parent_id`.

 In addition to the above rules, spans will also have a `transaction_id`, which is the `id` of the current transaction.
 While not necessary for